ldipotetjob/AWS/serverless/lambda/dependencies/README.md

-## This README contains the info specific dependencies, version compatibilities between programming languages, libraries and AWS resources.
+## This README contains info about dependencies and version compatibilities between programming languages, libraries and AWS resources.